Evan102/Generative-AI-Story-Illustration-Creator/README.md

 ## Test a text-to-image model
 python text2imagemodel_test.py

-## Web platform for story & Illustration generation
+## Web platform for story & illustration generation
 python modelstoweb.py
 PS.
 You need to put an OpenAI API key in modelstoweb.py for story generation